safing/portmaster/README.md

 #### ⚠️ Disclaimer

-> The Portmaster is still in its early "pre-alpha" development stage.
-It is functional, but has not yet been tested widely.
-We are glad if you want to try out the Portmaster right away but please expect bugs and rather technical problems.
+> The Portmaster is still in its early "alpha" development stage.
+While some features might still have bugs, it runs quite stable and can easily be uninstalled again.
 We'll push updates and fixes as we go.
 A list of known problems can be found at the bottom of this page.

 #### 🔄 Automatic Updates